mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

    immediately clear to the novice user where to go.
 For example dask.bag, the collection we're using for `records`, `jupyter`, etc. is in `dask` but the `s3` module is within the `distributed` library.
 We'll have to merge things at some point in the near-to-moderate future.
-Ditto for the API, there are compute methods both on the dask collections (`records.compute()`) and on the distributed executor (`e.compute(records)`).
+Ditto for the API: there are compute methods both on the dask collections (`records.compute()`) and on the distributed executor (`e.compute(records)`).